rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-flutter-sdk.md

 ```

 {% hint style="info" %}
-`optOut` api is available in RudderStack Flutter SDK starting from version `1.0.3`.
+The `optOut` API is available in the Flutter SDK starting from version `1.0.3`.
 {% endhint %}

 ## Enabling / Disabling Events for Specific Destinations